Getting Started

 cd alp-sdk/examples/peripheral-io/gpio-button-led

-alp build && alp flash
+tan build && tan flash

 # AEN family on the E1M EVK

-# V2N family on the E1M-X EVK
+# V2N family on the E1M-X EVK — helper MCU (GD32 bridge) only, preview first

 To order an Alp Lab EVK, request a dev kit.